 We cover three (3) types of outpatient therapy (i.e., physical, occupational, and speech therapy) in a Plan Facility or other location approved by Health Plan, to improve or develop skills or functioning due to medical deficits, illness, or injury.
 See the "Schedule of Benefits (Who Pays What)."

-c.
-Inpatient Rehabilitation Services

-We will cover treatment while you are in a designated inpatient rehabilitation facility.
-See the "Schedule of Benefits (Who Pays What)."

-d.
-Pulmonary Rehabilitation
+- Inpatient Rehabilitation Services We will cover treatment while you are in a designated inpatient rehabilitation facility.
+See the "Schedule of Benefits - (Who Pays What)." d.
+Cardiac Rehabilitation e.
+Pulmonary Rehabilitation f.
+Therapies for Congenital Defects and Birth Abnormalities